cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 # Command line tool

 After building the project, an executable jar file is created at `compiler\target\mindcode.jar`.
-In the bin directory, there's a Linux script file `mcc` and a Windows batch file `mcc.bat`, which can be used to run the command line tool.
+In the bin directory, there's a Linux script file `mindcode` and a Windows batch file `mindcode.bat`, which can be used to run the command line tool.

-* Linux `mcc` file requires Java 16 or Java 17 executable to be on the path.
+* Linux `mindcode` file requires Java 16 or Java 17 executable to be on the path.
-* Windows `mcc.bat` file requires the `JAVA_HOME` variable to point to Java 16 or Java 17 installation.
+* Windows `mindcode.bat` file requires the `JAVA_HOME` variable to point to Java 16 or Java 17 installation.

 # Using the command line tool